dahlke/eklhad/web/data/blogs/2013-11-14-workshop-wireframing-tools-and-techniques-w-carolyn-chandler.md

 _How will users navigate around the site?_ Determine this early.

-+What information should be included in a wireframe?
+_What information should be included in a wireframe?
 Content, layout, behavior?_

 **Primary Stakeholders** - _How have our business goals been met?_
 **Developers** - _What do I have to support ad how does the site work?_